Schumer and Gillibrand call for Cuomo's resignation in wake of AG report - KVIA

 By Veronica Stracqualursi, CNN

-Gov. Andrew Cuomo on Tuesday faced mounting pressure from Democrats, including New York’s two US senators, to resign in the wake of a report that found he sexually harassed multiple women.
+New York Gov. Andrew Cuomo on Tuesday faced mounting pressure from Democrats, including his state’s two US senators, to resign in the wake of a report that found he sexually harassed multiple women.

 The investigation conducted by New York Attorney General Letitia James’ office found that Cuomo engaged in “unwelcome and nonconsensual touching,” and made comments of a “suggestive” sexual nature.
 The report detailed the allegations of 11 women claiming harassment.
 Cuomo’s conduct violated multiple federal and state laws, James said.